-Various forms of short-form content, as short as Twitter and Vine, have become very popular.
-But for any B2B company, the data says that long-form is as important as ever, and, in fact, it is much more effective than short … for the sort of reader B2B companies want.
-(If you’re trying to reach that critical enterprise-software buying 16-to-21-year-old demographic, short-form is fine.
-Actually, if you can explain your customer experience mapping expertise in an infographic, go for it.)
+Various forms of short-form content, including Twitter and LinkedIn posts, have become very popular.
+But for any B2B company, the data says that long-form (more than 1,500 words) is as important as ever.
+In fact, it’s much more effective for getting the attention of the type of reader B2B companies want.
+Here are five ways long-form content outperforms short-form in the digital world:

-- Longer engagement: A study by Medium found that the best performing posts are on average 1,600 words long and engage readers for seven minutes.
-Another study by Pew Research last year found that consumers spend more time with long-form news articles than with short-form despite the small screen space on mobile phones.
+- Longer engagement: A recent study by Pew Research found that consumers spend more time with long-form news articles than with short-form despite the small screens on mobile phones.
 Indeed, the total engaged time with articles 1,000 words or longer averages about twice the engaged time with short-form stories.

-- Higher search engine rankings: A study from serpIQ found that the average length of every top 10 results on Google was more than 2,000 words.
-As Marcus Sheridan (the pool-guy-turned-inbound-marketing-expert) puts it, If Google has a choice to show two articles for the same keyword, which one are they going to choose: The one where readers average 45 seconds on the page, or the one where readers average 4.5 minutes on the page?
+- Higher search engine rankings: A study from serpIQ found that the average length of the top 10 results in a Google search was more than 2,000 words.
+As Marcus Sheridan, the pool-guy-turned-inbound-marketing-expert, puts it, if Google has a choice to show two articles for the same keyword, which will it choose: The one on which readers average 45 seconds or the one where they average 4.5 minutes?

 - More long-tail search engine traffic: In-depth content draws search engine traffic for longer than short-form content for two reasons.
 First, it has more two-or-more word search terms.
 Second, those articles are often just as relevant today as when they were written.
 Few short-form articles have that kind of shelf life.

 To impress their customers and attract new ones, B2B businesses need to inform, demonstrate expertise, stimulate discussion, and appear to be established.
-They can’t do that in a 500-word listicle, and they risk doing the opposite.
+That’s very hard to do in 500 words.